-There will be no transportation provided for Bobcat Academy.
+There will be no transportation provided for Bobcat Academy and students will not be eligible to stay in the dorms.

 HIGH SCHOOL ELIGIBILITY CRITERIA FOR BOBCAT ACADEMY

 - 1. Must have a 3.0 high school G.P.A. or higher. - 2.
 Must be on track to graduate. - a.
 All service-learning hours must be completed. - b.
 All graduation credits except for a 4th math and a 4th ELA must be completed.
 Math and ELA must be successfully completed through the Bobcat Academy to be eligible to graduate from GCPS. - 3.
 Must have satisfactory attendance and discipline record, pending administrative review.